How to Boost Your Second-Semester Grades

 Stay positive

 Final exams often account for 20% (or more) of your final grades.
 And, yes, that’s a pretty high percentage.
 But instead of worrying about how bombing the exam might bring your grade down, what if you were excited about how acing it might bump your grade up?
-The point is to remember to stay positive, because mindset is everything—and often more powerful than you realize.
+Having the right mindset is often more powerful than you realize.
+And instead of spending the next few months telling yourself you’re going to fail, wouldn’t if feel a lot better telling yourself you’re amazing and going to crush it every day for the next few months?
+Because you are and it will.

 Use new studying techniques

-When was the last time you picked up a new studying trick?
+You probably have tried and true study methods you’ve used for years.
+When was the last time you picked up a new study trick?
 You might be surprised by how many techniques are out there!
 For example, you can enhance your studying skills using things like mnemonic devices to memorize facts and details; these can range from catchy acronyms (e.g., “PEMDAS”) to short songs.
-It also helps to pump up your note-taking skills.
+It also helps to pump up your note-taking skills with cleaner handwriting, better organization, and color coding.

 Like what you’re reading?